 What about you?
 Are you thinking about paying off your mortgage?

 Every investor’s situation is unique and you should consider your investment goals, risk tolerance and time horizon before making any investment.
 Any information is not a complete summary or statement of all available data necessary for making an investment decision and does not constitute a recommendation.
 Be sure to contact a qualified professional regarding your particular situation before making any investment decision.
-Any opinions are those of Sara Stanich, CFP® and not necessarily those of RJFS or Raymond James.
+Any opinions are those of Sara Stanich, CFP®.
 Expressions of opinion are as of this date and are subject to change without notice.